bitsnnfl2021/bitsnnfl2021.github.io/_posts/2020-02-18-id-94-brain-tumor-segmentation-with-deep-neural-networks.md

 **Problem Statement** -

 1. The paper is implemented on BRATS 2013 dataset.
-Implement the paper using the BRATS 2015 dataset (as given above)
+Implement the paper using the BRATS 2015 dataset (as given above).
+Clearly mention the details of the data set, like the number of samples, input features, etc. Also, include the final processed data used for training, in the submission.
-2. Implement the InputCascadeCNN architecture only, as described in the paper.
+2. Implement the InputCascadeCNN architecture, as described in the paper (Fig. 3 (a)).
-3. Show the segmented image for 10 images.
+3. Show the segmented image for 10 samples from the test set.
 Also report the precision, recall, and dice score for all three tumor categories.
+4. **Bonus**: Train the LocalCascadeCNN architecture (Fig. 3 (b)) and perform a comparative analysis with InputCascadeCNN in terms of metrics defined in point number 3.